Mass Spectrometry Market

 - October 2024 : Danaher Corporation (US) entered into a partnership with IonOpticks (Australia) to co-market IonOptiks ‘s chromatography system with SCIEX’s Zeno TOF product line.

-- August 2024 : Agilent Technologies, Inc. (US) entered into a partnership agreement with Newomics Inc. (US) that aims to develop an LC-MS platform, especially for identifying druggable targets for drug discovery.
+- August 2024 : Agilent Technologies, Inc. (US) entered into a partnership agreement with Newomics Inc. (US) to develop an LC-MS platform, particularly for identifying druggable targets in drug discovery.

 Table of Contents